Serhiy Kozyr: Biography

 FRom January to March 2015, he was a mining foreman of the production structural unit "Pershotravenske Mine Management" of the public joint-stock company "DTEK Pavlogradvugilya", in Pavlograd, Dnipropetrovsk Oblast.
 From March to August 2015, he was the shift chief of production service No. 2 of the production structural unit of the separated structural unit "Mining Management" in the name of Heroes of the Cosmos" of the public joint-stock company "DTEK Pavlograd coal" in Pavlograd.

 From September to November 2015, he was the chief miner for underground transport of the state enterprise "Donetsk Coal Energy Company", based in Donetsk.
 From November 2015 to June 2016, he was the acting director of the mine named after Kalinin, "Donetsk Coal Power Company", based in Donetsk.
 From June to August 2016, acting director of the mine of the separate unit "M.I.
 Kalinin Mine" of the state enterprise "Donetsk Coal Energy Company" in Donetsk.
 From August 2016 to March 2017, he was promoted to the director of the mine named after Kalinin.
 From March to April 2017, he was the acting director of production at the Donetsk coal-fired power company.

 From April to July 2017, he became the director of the Mine named after Kalinin, in July to August 2017, he was the acting technical director — 1st deputy general director of the management of the state enterprise "Donetsk Coal Energy Company", in Donetsk.

 From September to December 2017, he became the shift chief of the "Dniprovske" mine management, "DTEK Pavlogradvugillia", base in Pavlohrad, And from December 2017 to March 2019, he was the site chief.

-FromMarch to July 2019, unemployment benefits had been paid at the Pavlohrad micro-district employment center in Dnipropetrovsk Oblast.
+From March to July 2019, unemployment benefits had been paid at the Pavlohrad micro-district employment center in Dnipropetrovsk Oblast.
 From July to August 2019, unemployment benefits had been paid at the Darnytsk district branch of the Kyiv City Employment Center.